Have you ever wondered what kind of noise over 11,000 marbles pouring

 One complaint some people have about the cheaper marble runs is that they are not all that durable so are not suitable if your child can play rough sometimes or if they get easily frustrated.
-Also, the cheaper the marble run the more flimsy the construction and many parents have complained that even out of the box some marble runs don’t fit together securely or in extreme cases the construction falls apart if a heavier marble is used.
+Also, the cheaper the marble run the more flimsy the construction and many parents have complained that even out of the box some marble runs don't fit together securely or in extreme cases the construction falls apart if a heavier marble is used.
 Most plastic marble runs are made in China but the Quercetti kits are designed and manufactured in Italy while the more expensive Habe Quadrilla sets are made in Germany.

 Regardless of what your budget is no one wants to spend more than they have to and we've found that this well known eCommerce site has consistently had the best deals and prices on marble runs.

 How Educational Are Marble Runs?

 Many parents are looking to buy marble runs because they believe that they have an educational value but to be honest it's not going to shoot your child to the top of the class just because they play with one!
 That said, marble runs do teach children how to follow instructions to build the run and then allows them to bring out their creative side and encourages basic problem solving skills as they work out new routes to get the marble from the top to the bottom.
 Other things a marble run can teach your child are patience and motor skills as they'll need a steady hand as they build larger tracks.
 One game you can try is to challenge your child to build a run which gets the marble from top to bottom in the least amount or time or most amount of time.
 To make it more challenging limit the number of pieces they can use.

 Some brands like Quadrilla, Q-Ba-Maze and Quercetti take marble runs very seriously and offer a whole range of expansion kits to allow your child to discover and create their own runs.
 These brands are more expensive than other plastic runs but if your child is one who likes to build and construct then getting new kits will allow them to keep experimenting and be creative.